ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 ## Advanced Guides

-We are successd to run antd components now, but in the real world, there are still lots of problems about antd-demo.
+We are successfully running antd components now; but in the real world, there are still lots of problems about antd-demo.
-For instance, we actully import all components in the project which will be a serious network perfermance issue.
+For instance, we actually import all components in the project which will cause a serious network perfermance issue.

 > You will see a warning in your browser console.
 > ![](https://zos.alipayobjects.com/rmsportal/vgcHJRVZFmPjAawwVoXK.png)